Section 16.6 Wave Intensity

 The kinetic energy of the mass at that point depends on the square of the speed.
 We can infer that the energy of the wave goes as the square of the amplitude, and the square of the frequency.

-The intensity of a wave emanating from a point source:
+The intensity of a wave emanating from a point source is the power per unit area:

 \begin{equation*}